prajakta0111/Machine_Learning_for_Signal_Processing/README.md

 the beep, but assuming that we don’t, we have to see the spectrogram to find out the beep frequency.
 First off, create a DFT matrix F.

+Prepare your data matrix X. You extract the first frame of N samples from the input signal, and apply a Hann window (or any other windows that can overlap-and-add to one).
+What that means is that from the definition of Hann window1 , you create a window of size N and element-wise multiply the window and your N audio samples.
+Place it as your first column vector of the data matrix X. Move by N/2 samples.
+Extract another frame of N samples and apply the window.
+This goes to the second column vector of X. Do it for your third frame (which should start from (N + 1)’th sample, and so on.
+Since you moved just by the half of the frame size, your frames are overlapping each other by 50%.

 Apply the DFT matrix to your data matrix, i.e. F X. This is your spectrogram with complex values.
 See how it looks like (by taking magnitudes and plotting).
 Locate two thin horizontal lines.
 They are from the beep sound.
 Note that due to the conjugacy your spectrogram is